-Submit a separate Form 4562 for each business or activity on your return.
+Submit a separate Form 4562 for each business or activity on your return for which Form 4562 is required.
 If you need more space, attach additional sheets.
 However, complete only one Part I in its entirety when computing your allowable section 179 expense deduction.
+See the instructions for line 12 on page 3.